Dwight Howard opens up about Kobe Bryant calling him 'soft': 'I hated him for that moment'

 CLICK HERE FOR MORE FOX NEWS FLASH HEADLINES

 “I get it now,” he said.
 “Everybody reaches different levels of maturity at different times.
 I think at that time I was ignorant to the level that he was at.
-But I appreciate you Kobe.
+But I appreciate you, Kobe.
 Thank you for saying I was soft.
 I didn’t realize what you meant ‘til now.”

 Howard, an eight-time All-Star, spent one season with the Lakers.
 He played 76 games during the 2012-13 season and led the NBA with 12.4 rebounds per game.
 He also averaged 17.1 points and 2.4 blocks.